Model Checking Lower Bounds for Simple Graphs: Paths, Unary Strings

 \section{Paths, Unary Strings}

-The main result of this section is a reduction proving that, under the assumption that EXP$\neq$NEXP, there is no FPT model-checking algorithm for MSO logic with an elementary parameter dependence on the formula even on graphs that consist of a single path, or equivalently, on unary strings.
-As a consequence, this settles the complexity of MSO model-checking on graphs with bounded max-leaf number, a problem left open in \cite{Lampis12}, since paths have the smallest possible max-leaf number.
+The main result of this section is a reduction proving that, under the assumption that E$\neq$NE, there is no FPT model-checking algorithm for MSO logic with an elementary parameter dependence on the formula even on graphs that consist of a single path, or equivalently, on unary strings.
+As a consequence, this settles the complexity of MSO model-checking on graphs with bounded max-leaf number, a problem left open in \cite{Lampis12}, since paths have the smallest possible max-leaf number (recall that a graph has max-leaf number $k$ if it does not contain any tree with more than $k$ leaves as a subgraph).
 Until now a similar result was known only for the much richer class of binary strings (or equivalently colored paths), under the weaker assumption that P$\neq$NP \cite{FrickG04}.
 It is somewhat surprising that we are able to extend this result to uncolored paths, because in this case the size of the input is exponentially blown-up compared to a reasonable encoding.
 One would expect this to make the problem easier, but in fact, it only makes it more complicated to establish hardness.

 Indeed, one of the main hurdles in proving a lower bound for MSO on unary strings, or paths, is information-theoretic.
 Normally, one would start with an NP-hard problem, and reduce to a model-checking instance with a very small formula $\phi$.
-But, because the path we construct can naturally be stored with a number of bits that is logarithmic in its size, in order to encode $n$ bits of information from the original instance into the new instance we need to construct a path of exponential size.
-Thus, a polynomial-time reduction seems unlikely and this is the reason we end up using the assumption that EXP$\neq$NEXP, instead of P$\neq$NP.
+But, because the path we construct can naturally be stored with a number of bits that is logarithmic in its size (by storing its length in binary), in order to encode $n$ bits of information from the original instance into the new instance we need to construct a path of exponential size.
+Thus, a polynomial-time reduction seems unlikely and this is the reason we end up using the assumption that E$\neq$NE, instead of P$\neq$NP.

-Our approach is to start from the prototypical NEXP-complete problem: given $n$ bits of input for a non-deterministic Turing machine that runs in time $2^{n^k}$, does the machine accept?
-We will use the input path to simulate the machine's tape and then ask for a subset of the vertices of this path that corresponds to cells in the tape where 1 is written.
+Our approach is to start from the prototypical problem for the class NE: given $n$ bits of input for a non-deterministic Turing machine that runs in time $2^{O(n)}$, does the machine accept?
+We will use the input path to simulate the machine's tape and then ask for a subset of the vertices of this path that corresponds to cells in the tape containing 1.
 Thus, what we need at this point is an MSO formula that checks if the chosen vertices encode a correct accepting computation.

 Of course, to describe a machine's computation in MSO logic a significant amount of machinery will be needed.
 We note that, though the approach of simulating a Turing machine with an MSO formula has been used before (e.g. \cite{Kreutzer12}), the problem here is significantly more challenging for two reasons: first, unlike previous cases the input here is uncolored, so it is harder to encode arbitrary bits; and second, there are (obviously) no grid-like minors in our graph, so it's harder to encode the evolution of a machine's tape, and in particular to identify vertices that correspond to the same tape cell in different points in time.